 It's also one of the better-built keyboards we've tested so far, with its entire aluminum chassis, but still lightweight design.
 Its scissor switches also provide a great typing experience overall and they're quiet enough for an open-office environment.
 You can also use it with any Apple device, like an iPad or iPhone, thanks to its Bluetooth connection.

 If you're not a fan of scissor switches like the ones on the Apple Magic Keyboard and want a portable mechanical keyboard, check out the Obinslab Anne Pro 2.
-It might not fit in as well as the Magic Keyboard in an all-Apple setup, but it still looks sleek and the mechanical switches provide better overall feedback when typing.
+It might not fit in as well in an all-Apple setup, but it still looks sleek and the mechanical switches provide better overall feedback when typing.
 The board is also available in a wide variety of switches, so you'll be able to choose the ones you prefer.
-It's also very well-built and has doubleshot PBT keycaps, which should chip out less easily than typical keycaps.
-You can use it wirelessly via Bluetooth, or plug it in for gaming, which is great and makes it a bit more versatile than the Apple keyboard.
-Note that it doesn't have dedicated arrow keys and you need to use the Fn key to navigate through your text, which might be a deal-breaker for writers who are used to having them.
+It's very well-built and has doubleshot PBT keycaps, which should chip out less easily than typical keycaps.
+You can use it wirelessly via Bluetooth or plug it in for gaming, which is great and makes it a bit more versatile.
+Unfortunately, it doesn't have dedicated arrow keys and you need to use the Fn key to navigate through your text.

-If you want an Apple product that fits into the ecosystem and follows the same design as your computer or laptop, the Magic Keyboard is one of the best wireless keyboards for Mac, but if you prefer mechanical switches, go for the Obinslab instead, one of the best keyboards for Mac.
+If you want an Apple product that fits into the ecosystem and follows the same design as your computer or laptop, the Apple keyboard is one of the best wireless keyboards for Mac, but if you prefer mechanical switches, look into the Obinslab instead.

 Our recommendations above are what we think are currently the best keyboards for Mac, for most people.
 We factor in the price (a cheaper product wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no keyboard that is difficult to find or almost out of stock everywhere).